-The tax lawsuits presented below were assessed by Management and legal counsel as relevant and with possible risk on December 31, 2022:
+The tax lawsuits presented below were assessed by Management and legal counsel as relevant and with possible risk on December 31, 2023:

-- Tax on Services of Any Nature (ISS), amounting to R\$34,265 (R\$29,812 on December 31, 2021) from Tax Notices issued by the City of São Paulo against the Company, from January 2007 to December 2010, referring to a possible incidence of ISS on agreements signed with partners.
+- Tax on Services of Any Nature (ISS), amounting to R\$37,332 (R\$34,265 on December 31, 2022) from Tax Notices issued by the City of São Paulo against the Company, from January 2007 to December 2010, referring to a possible incidence of ISS on agreements signed with partners.
 The classification as possible risk arises from the fact that the matters under discussion are interpretative and involve discussions on factual and probative matters.
-In addition, there is no final positioning of the Superior Courts. - Customs fine totaling R\$71,888 (R\$68,917 on December 31, 2021) related to the Infraction Notices drawn up against the Company for an alleged non-compliance with customs rules related to temporary aircraft importation processes.
-The classification as possible risk is due to no final decision from the Higher Courts on the matter. - Goodwill BSSF Air Holdings ("BSSF"), totaling R\$69,932 (R\$66,757 on December 31, 2021) from the Infraction Notice filed due to the deductibility of goodwill allocated as future profitability.
-The classification as possible risk is due to no final decision from the Higher Courts. - In 2018, the merged company Smiles received a Tax Notice for the fiscal years 2014 and 2015, due to: (i) the deductibility of the goodwill allocated as future profitability after the merger of GA Smiles by Smiles S.A. on December 31, 2013 and (ii) the deductibility of the financial expenses of the debentures issued in June 2014.
-The balance of R\$141,454 on December 31, 2022 (R\$130,132 on December 31, 2021) was assessed by the Management and legal counsel as a possible risk, with defense arguments in the administrative appeal. - During the fiscal year ended December 31, 2021, the merged Smiles received a Tax Notice for 2016 and 2017, due to the deductibility of the goodwill allocated as future profitability after the merger of GA Smiles by Smiles S.A. on December 31, 2013.
-The balance of R\$61,031 on December 31, 2022 (R\$55,428 on December 31, 2021) was assessed by Management and legal counsel as a possible risk, with defense arguments in the administrative appeal. - Also in 2021, the Brazilian Federal Revenue Service filed administrative proceedings against the Company due to not approving offsetting social security contribution credits from August 2018 to November 2020.
-The balance of R\$122,901 on December 31, 2022 (R\$110,915 on December 31, 2021) was assessed by Management and legal counsel as a possible risk, with defense arguments in the administrative appeal. - During the year ended December 31, 2022, Gol, as Smiles' successor, received a Notice of Infraction related to the years from 2017 to 2019 issued due to: (i) deductibility of goodwill allocated as future profitability after the merger process of GA Smiles on December 31, 2013 and (ii) offsetting of Webjet's tax loss.
-The amount of R\$534,659 as of December 31, 2022 was assessed by Management and legal advisors as possible risk, since there are defense arguments in the administrative appeal.
+In addition, there is no final positioning of the Superior Courts. - Customs fine totaling R\$76,870 (R\$71,888 on December 31, 2022) related to the Infraction Notices drawn up against the Company for an alleged non-compliance with customs rules related to temporary aircraft importation processes.
+The classification as possible risk is due to no final decision from the Higher Courts on the matter. - Goodwill BSSF Air Holdings ("BSSF"), totaling R\$45,147 (R\$69,932 on December 31, 2022) from the Infraction Notice filed due to the deductibility of goodwill allocated as future profitability.
+The possible risk classification arises from the lack of a final position from the Higher Courts.
+The reduction in values compared to the previous fiscal year is due to the reclassification of the entire tax penalty as remote, in accordance with Law No. 14,689/2023. - In 2018, the merged company Smiles received a Tax Notice for the fiscal years 2014 and 2015, due to: (i) the deductibility of the goodwill allocated as future profitability after the merger of GA Smiles by Smiles S.A. on December 31, 2013 and (ii) the deductibility of the financial expenses of the debentures issued in June 2014.
+The balance of R\$153,931 on December 31, 2023 (R\$141,454 on December 31, 2022) was assessed by the Management and legal counsel as a possible risk, with defense arguments in the administrative appeal. - In 2021, the merged Smiles received a Tax Notice for 2016 and 2017, due to the deductibility of the goodwill allocated as future profitability after the merger of GA Smiles by Smiles S.A. on December 31, 2013.
+The balance of R\$67,205 on December 31, 2023 (R\$61,031 on December 31, 2022) was assessed by Management and legal counsel as a possible risk, with defense arguments in the administrative appeal.

+- Also in 2021, the Brazilian Federal Revenue Service filed administrative proceedings against the Company due to not approving offsetting social security contribution credits from August 2018.
+The balance of R\$193,172 on December 31, 2023 (R\$122,901 on December 31, 2022) was assessed by Management and legal counsel as a possible risk, with defense arguments in the administrative appeal. - During the year ended December 31, 2022, Gol, as Smiles' successor, received a Notice of Infraction related to the years from 2017 to 2019 issued due to: (i) deductibility of goodwill allocated as future profitability after the merger process of GA Smiles on December 31, 2013 and (ii) offsetting of Webjet's tax loss.
+The amount of R\$595,142 as of December 31, 2023 (R\$534,659 on December 31, 2022) was assessed by Management and legal advisors as possible risk, since there are defense arguments in the administrative appeal.